ksamuk/pixy/docs/arguments.rst

 Below is a list of arguments that pixy accepts.

 --version       Print the pixy version number.
---stats         Which statistics to calculate from the VCF (pi, dxy, and/or fst, separated by spaces)', required=True).
+--stats         Which statistics to calculate from the VCF
---vcf           Path to the input VCF.
+               (pi, dxy, and/or fst, separated by spaces) --vcf           Path to the input VCF.
 --zarr_path            Folder in which to build the Zarr array.
 --regenerate_zarr            Force regeneration of the Zarr array.